Get Back to Sleep

 Path to Better Sleep helps Veterans treat insomnia

 If you're a Veteran and have trouble falling or staying asleep, you're not alone.
-Almost half of Veterans currently enrolled in VA Health Care have insomnia.
+Almost half of the Veterans currently enrolled in VA Health Care have insomnia.
 It affects every part of your life including your physical and mental health.
 Insomnia's symptoms can be so tough that you may be ready to try anything to fall asleep.
 Finding a treatment that works can be hard because sleep disorders can be difficult to diagnose.
 VA created Path to Better Sleep to help you improve your sleep from the convenience of your own home.

 What is Path to Better Sleep?